By Sarah DeWeerdt

 To Lynne Hull, creating habitat isn’t so different from creating pottery, which is how she started out in the art world.
 “I’m making containers for life instead of for food,” she says.

 Her first foray into art-as-habitat was literally a series of vessels: geometric, petroglyph-like shapes carved into desert stone in Utah and Wyoming.
 “I’d seen natural water-capture basins in the Southwest, and I just thought, well, I could go out and carve a shape in the rock that would hold water for wildlife,” she explains.

 More recently, recognition of the danger to birds of prey from electrical poles prompted Hull to install wooden sculptures for perching and nesting at a handful of sites throughout Wyoming.
 Indeed, raptors are often spotted perching on the sculptures, and a pair of ferruginous hawks successfully fledged a brood from one nesting platform.
-“In a lot of cases I consider it a collaboration ,” Hull says.
+“In a lot of cases I consider it a collaboration [with birds],” Hull says.
 “The sculpture on one might have looked pretty skimpy until the nest was built, and then it was perfectly in balance.”

 Hydroglyph photo ©Lynne Hull, Raptor Roost photo courtesy U.S. Bureau of Land Management

 Daniel McCormick and Mary O’Brien